Beaufort8/follow_tags/README.md

 ## Features

 * New activity-stream-tab
-* New user-friendly tags input field with autocompletion
+* New user friendly tags-input-field with autocompletion
-* New Settings sidebar-menu for user
+* New Settings sidebar-menu
-* Notifications user get notified when matching content is published
+* Notifications.
+Users get notified when matching content is published
 * Language support (english/german)

 ## Installation